13 November . 2020

 Savor the sunsets

 Located next to the Sweetwater Club, the Sunset Pavilion was especially designed and built to provide residents with a place to sit and enjoy the spectacular sunsets that grace the Texas Hill Country.
-Captured by one of our residents, this video shows just how amazing a Sweetwater sunset can be.
 You can walk over to enjoy the sunset by taking Sunset Trail.
 At less than a half-mile in length, it’s not one of our longest trails, but it packs in a lot of beautiful scenery along the way, including two creek crossings and waterfalls.

 An historic trail